-These Low-Carb Grilled Bacon Cheeseburger Meatballs have all the comfort food appeal of bacon cheeseburgers, without the carbs!
-And this recipe is also Keto, low-glycemic, gluten-free, and South Beach Diet friendly (although definitely an occasional treat for South Beach!)
+Make Low-Carb Grilled Bacon Cheeseburger Meatballs on an outdoor grill or use a stove-top grill pan; these meatballs have all the comfort food appeal of bacon cheeseburgers, without the carbs!
 Use Grilling Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make